-For prospective teachers seeking a career as a teacher for elementary grades, you will need to pass the Praxis II Elementary Education: Instructional Practice and Applications Exam as part of the certification process.
+For prospective teachers seeking a career as a teacher for elementary grades, you will need to pass the Praxis Elementary Education: Instructional Practice and Applications Exam as part of the certification process.
 The scope of the test is broad, covering reading, math, science, art, and social science.
 So you definitely need to make sure you are fully prepared to succeed on all aspects of this test.

 When Should I Register for This Test?

 There are five testing windows throughout the year.
 Choose a testing window that leaves you enough time to study and prepare your test-taking strategy.
 Then, register as early as possible to ensure you get the exact appointment and testing center that are most convenient to you.